Getting a Low Interest Rate

 Lock It In

 When you're offered a "rate lock" from your lender, it means that you are guaranteed to get a particular interest rate over a certain number of days for your application process.
 This saves you from working through your entire application process and learning at the end that the interest rate has gone up.

 Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer period usually costing more.
 You can get a longer period for your lock, but in doing so, will probably have a higher rate than you would with a shorter period

 Other Interest Saving Strategies

-At Debbie Oliver NMLS License #248252, America's First Choice Mortgage, NMLS License #279234, we answer questions about this process every day.
-Give us a call at 214-663-5355.
+Debbie Oliver NMLS License #248252, America's First Choice Mortgage, NMLS License #279234 can answer questions about rate lock periods and many others.
+Call us: 214-663-5355.